TFX-98/rsschool-cv/cv.md

 # Hi.
-My name is Egor Chaika and this is my resume
+My name is Egor Chaika and this is my resume.
 **_Tel:_**
 [+375 (25) 753-14-08](tel:+375257531408)
 **_E-mail:_**